cabalmail/cabal-infra/README.md

 * Administrative interface for managing addresses
 * Other supporting infrastructure

+CabalMail allows you to self-host your email and to create unique addresses for all the people, institutions, corporations, etc., with whom you communicate.
+This allows fine-grained control of who is allowed to insert mail in your inbox.

+# About Continued

+## Genesis
 CabalMail grew out of a bunch of scripts and configuration files that I originally set up when I wanted to take control of my own email hosting.
 Some time in the late 1990s, I started getting spammed at a third-party address that I had used for years.
 Spam filters were unreliable at the time, and my inbox quickly became unusable.
 I reluctantly abandoned that long-held account and went through the pain of contacting all my friends, family, and corporate interloqutors to update my contact information.
-I decided to take control of my mail system so that I would not have to go through that pain again.
+I resolved to run my own mail system so that I would not have to go through that pain again.
 Later, when my son graduated from college, he and I made a project out of converting my scripts to Chef cookbooks.
 It was my son who chose the name "Cabal" for our project.
 More recently, I added Terraform code to manage the infrastructure.

 With CabalMail, you can manage your own self-hosted email system as I do.